What is SaaS Marketing? Complete Beginner’s Guide for Marketers and Founders in 2025

 Longer Customer Journey

-Traditional marketing may focus more on immediate sales conversions than building long-term relationships.
-The sales funnel in traditional marketing tends to be simpler and more linear to move consumers quickly from awareness to purchase.
+Traditional marketing may focus more on immediate sales conversions than building long-term relationships, and hence has more linear funnels.

 Promoting Feature Updates